RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2025-08-28-ai-conversational.md

 *   The model is ~80–90 MB and downloads once, so subsequent runs are fast.

 If you deploy on **Hugging Face Spaces**, set the app file to app.py in Space settings.
+I wrapped up the project with a few practical takeaways that make the planner easier to adapt and extend.
+First, if you prefer a more natural, back-and-forth interaction, you can simply make the Chat tab the default view.
+This gives the experience of a personal planning assistant that understands free-form instructions, rather than relying on form inputs.

+Second, the design is flexible enough for customization.
+You can add new synonyms in the activity dictionary so the bot recognizes your own wording—whether that’s “swim,” “hike,” or “dance.”
+Similarly, the Planner blocks can be adjusted to match your personal morning flow: swap in meditation instead of journaling, remove sections you don’t use, or add new ones like breakfast or commuting prep.

+On the performance side, the embedding model is compact (~80–90 MB).
+It downloads only once, and after that it loads instantly, keeping the tool responsive on repeat runs.
+This makes it practical for everyday use, even on lightweight setups.

+Finally, deployment is straightforward.
+On Hugging Face Spaces, just ensure the app file is set to app.py in the Space settings.
+With that, your conversational planner is live and shareable with anyone through a browser link.

 Full source (app.py)
 --------------------